sacdallago/biotrainer/examples/custom_embeddings/README.md

 ## Installation

-Make sure you have a poetry environment installed with the *juypter* extra:
+Make sure you have a poetry environment installed with the *jupyter* extra:
 ```bash
 poetry install --extras "jupyter"
 ```